MasterXCoder/To_Do_List/README.md

    1. Go to repo setting.
    2. Under Acess section click on collaborators.
    3. Click on Add people and search for you companion.

+3. **Acception of request:**
+   - A mail will be send to your companion in which he/she have to accept the invitation.

+Now your companion can acces to repo and you both can work together.